JacquesCarette/Drasil/wiki/Contributor's-Guide.md

 In the [Workflow](Workflow) article, there is a section detailing the [GitHub Workflow](https://github.com/JacquesCarette/Drasil/wiki/Workflow#github-workflow) including branches, pull requests, and merging to `main`.
 There are also some notes about [Continuous Integration (CI)](https://github.com/JacquesCarette/Drasil/wiki/Workflow#continuous-integration-ci---github-actions--builds--tests) as a system for automating checks on GitHub to make sure Drasil compiles after any changes.
 In addition, the article details the process of [making changes](https://github.com/JacquesCarette/Drasil/wiki/Workflow#making-changes) to the Drasil repo, and [updating the stable folder](https://github.com/JacquesCarette/Drasil/wiki/Workflow#updating-stable-folder) to reflect any changes in generated artifacts.

 Note: If changes are made that intentionally modify the generated documentation/code, it is imperative to [update the stable folder](https://github.com/JacquesCarette/Drasil/wiki/Workflow#updating-stable-folder) in order to prevent any CI errors.

+## Git Best Practices
+To maintain a clean, understandable project history and improve collaboration, please follow these guidelines when contributing code:
+- Structure commits thoughtfully
+  - Group related changes into the same commit making them easier to track.
+Ask yourself if the changes you are committing serve the same coherent purpose.
+If so, try to commit them all together.
+- Clear, concise commit messages
+  - When committing changes, avoid using `auto` commits and provide meaningful messages that assist reviewers in understanding what was changed and why.
+Ex.,
+    - Good:
+      1. Website: Fix typos in homepage text
+      2. README.md: Add a link to the Well-Understood paper
+    - Avoid:
+      1. Fix stuff
+      2. Update
+      3. more edits
+  - Of course, these messages should line up with what was actually changed
+- Avoid over-syncing with `main`
+  - Only sync your branch with `main` when there is a merge conflict showing in the pull request

 ## Editing this Wiki
 We do not use the same web-based workflow that most GitHub repositories follow.
 Rather, we carry a copy of our wiki _in_ our repo.
 Specifically, in the `./wiki/` folder. **To edit this wiki, please use the standard "commit and PR" workflow we follow, as with everything else in the repo.** The benefit of this approach is that we can review wiki changes through the PR workflow and tie them to tickets filed about the wiki.